-The Sociodemographics form is used to obtain background demographic information that will describe the cohort in terms of race, education and socioeconomic status.
-Most researchers have found that many people may feel more defensive and uncomfortable about these types of questions than any others.
+The Sociodemographics form is used to obtain background demographic information to describe the cohort in terms of race, education and socioeconomic status.
+Researchers have found that people may feel more defensive and uncomfortable about these types of questions than any others.